-A. You’ll find laundry detergent and softener in the laundry upstairs.
+A. You’ll find laundry detergent, bleach, softener and dryer sheets in the laundry upstairs.

 Q. Is the bathroom on the first or second floor?
 Does it have a bathtub?

 Q. Can we fish from the cabin’s property?

 A. The cabin has 360 feet of river frontage; guests can fish right from the banks or wading in the river.
 The Pecos River is well stocked with rainbow trout from the Lisboa Hatchery just a few miles downstream (a fun place to visit!).
 For those who like a bigger challenge, native German brown and cutthroat also populate the river.
 These are threatened species: catch-and-release will help their numbers.

 Q. Do we need a fishing license?

 A. Yes.
 Anyone over twelve years of age must have a license.
 Even though the cabin has rights to the river off its property, you’ll still need a fishing license.
 You can get one in town at the gas station or north four miles to the Tererro general store.

 Q. Can we bait fish in the river or do we have to fly fish?

 A. We encourage our guests to fish with flies rather than bait, to keep the trout population robust.
-Fly fishing allows your catch to survive when released safely back into the river; they will likely not survive bait hooks.
+Fly fishing with barbless hooks allows your catch to survive when released safely back into the river; they will likely not survive bait hooks.
 For bait fishing, try Monastery Lake, about halfway between the village and the cabin, and there are many other lakes north of the cabin as well.
 The propane grill on the patio will make a great dinner of the fish you bring home!